jsprague2001/Guitar/README.md

 # Guitar Journey

-Ozzy Osbourne \
-Mama, I'm Coming Home
+Ozzy Osbourne | Mama, I'm Coming Home

-Lynyrd Skynyrd \
+Rage Against the Machine | Sleep Now in the Fire

-Sweet Home Alabama
+Lynyrd Skynyrd | Sweet Home Alabama

-Fleetwood Mac - Peter Green
+Fleetwood Mac - Peter Green | Oh Well

-Oh Well

-The Animals

-House Of The Rising Sun
+The Animals | House Of The Rising Sun

-The Rolling Stones

-The Last Time
+The Rolling Stones | The Last Time

-Pink Floyd

-Wish You Were Here
+Pink Floyd | Wish You Were Here

-Kings Of Leon

-Back Down South
+Kings Of Leon | Back Down South

-Nirvana

-Come as You Are
+Nirvana | Come as You Are

-Tom Petty

-Free Fallin’
+Tom Petty | Free Fallin’

-Johnny Cash

-Folsom Prison Blues
+Johnny Cash | Folsom Prison Blues